OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 The Odia Generative AI (in short, OdiaGen) is an initiative to research Generative AI and Large Language Models (LLMs) for the low-resource Odia language.

 ## Objective
 The OdiaGen aims to i) build pre-trained Odia LLM, ii) fine-tuned Odia LLM, and iii) instruct LLM (Odia).
-The data, code, and models will be available to public for research and non-commercial purposes.
+The data, code, and models will be available to the public for research and non-commercial purposes.

 ## Why OdiaGen